Emma Watson just called herself out on that fake tattoo mistake in the most Hermione way

 Don’t worry, the feminist book club president hasn’t gone that far out of character.
 As suspected, the tattoo was a totally temporary nod to the Time’s Up movement, and the missing-apostrophe-indicating-possessive won’t haunt her for the rest of her days.
 (Those memes will live on forever, though.)

-Her tweet has already amassed 92,000 likes and fans are throwing their resumes into the ring.
+Her tweet has already amassed 92,000 likes and fans are throwing their resumes into the ring. false

 Grammatical errors happen to the best of us, even those who hold degrees in English literature from Oxford University and who are just trying to show their support for women standing up against sexual assault in the workplace.